nathancarter/weblurch/doc/plan.md

 Necessary next steps:

- * Add a tag attribute "contentCheck" that is a function that will be called on a group during the rule-checking function, as the last step in validating the Group.
-It can do anything, and must either return true (meaning the check passes) or an error message (meaning that it does not).
-The error message, if any, will be used as the alt text for the red X in the close grouper.
-This feature can be used to check text format of leaf groups, or complex structure of non-leaf groups.
- * Write a function that lists the tags that can appear in a parent of a given tag type.
-It will need to invert the "belongsIn" relation to give its results.
+ * Add the tag property "allowedChildren" listing those tags that may show up inside this one.
+It should map tag names to intervals [min,max] indicating the permitted number of occurrences.
+To indicate exactly n, use [n,n].
+To indicate n or more use [n,9999999999].
- * Use the function created in the previous bullet point to create a submenu of the context/tag menu that lets you change a tag of one type to an entirely different type.
+ * Use the "allowedChildren" data to create a submenu of the context/tag menu that lets you change a tag of one type to an entirely different type.
 Types that aren't permitted at that point are grayed out (disabled).
 See roughly lines 1127-1164 of [groupsplugin.litcoffee](../app/groupsplugin.litcoffee) for code on how to create arbitrary context menus.
 The code [here](http://stackoverflow.com/a/17213889/670492) shows that any item